Digital annotation can be a powerful pedagogical exercise and experiment. From inserting handwritten marginalia to a medieval manuscript

 - Have students do some (or all) peer review work using Hypothesis.

-UPDATE (August 26, 2020): ITS is currently piloting the integration of Hypothes.is in Canvas.
-Learn how to use Hypothes.is in Canvas from this September 14, 2020 live demo (link to slides).
+In Fall 2020 ITS piloted the integration of Hypothes.is in Canvas.
+Explore how Hypothes.is can be integrated into Canvas in this September 14, 2020 live demo (link to slides).